 2. It brings clarity to our mission.

-3. It makes our mind open to change.
+3. And, it makes our mind open to change.

 4. It boosts creativity and productivity.